Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Experiments

-\paragraph{Results on natural animal images for I2I translation.} The results on natural animal images for I2I translation are shown in the right half of Table~\ref{tab:quantitative_results_digits}, and Figs.~\ref{fig:transported_images_animal1} and~\ref{fig:transported_images_animal2}.
-Table~\ref{tab:quantitative_results_digits} shows that our proposed approach KPG-RL-MBP achieves a comparable FID, compared with the other methods.
-The accuracy achieved by our KPG-RL-MBP is higher than that of the other compared methods by more than 17\% as in Table~\ref{tab:quantitative_results_digits}.
-The results indicate that our approach better transport the source images to corresponding ground-truth transported classes\footnote{The ground-truth transported classes for source images of cat, fox, and leopard are lion, tiger, and wolf, respectively.}.
-This is also verified by the qualitative results in Figs.~\ref{fig:transported_images_animal1} and~\ref{fig:transported_images_animal2}.
-We explicitly model the guidance of paired keypoints to the unpaired data in KPG-RL-BP and KPG-RL-MBP, while the other approaches do not model the relation of samples to keypoints.
-This may account for the higher accuracy of KPG-RL-BP and KPG-RL-MBP than that of the other approaches.
-The KPG-RL-BP produces blurry images as in Figs.~\ref{fig:transported_images_animal1} and~\ref{fig:transported_images_animal2}, because the transported images are the weighted average of target domain images according to Eq.~\eqref{eq:barycentric_projection}.
-KPG-RL-MBP produces more clear images than KPG-RL-BP as shown in Figs.~\ref{fig:transported_images_animal1} and~\ref{fig:transported_images_animal2}, verifying the effectiveness of the manifold barycentric projection for constraining the projected images into the target data manifold.
-Note that ideally, most transported images by KPG-RL-BP though should be of the ground-truth transported classes according to Eq.~\eqref{eq:barycentric_projection}, are blurry as in Figs.~\ref{fig:transported_images_animal1} and~\ref{fig:transported_images_animal2}.
+\textit{Results on natural animal images for I2I translation.} The results on natural animal images for I2I translation are shown in the right half of Table~\ref{tab:quantitative_results_digits} and Fig.~\ref{fig:keypoints_animal}.
+Table~\ref{tab:quantitative_results_digits} shows that our proposed approach KPG-RL-MBP and KPG-RL-MSP achieves a comparable FID, compared with the other methods.
+The accuracy achieved by our KPG-RL-MBP/KPG-RL-MSP is higher than that of the previous compared methods by more than 50\% as in Table~\ref{tab:quantitative_results_digits}.
+The results indicate that our proposed KPG-RL-MBP and KPG-RL-MSP better transport the source images to corresponding ground-truth transported classes\footnote{The ground-truth transported classes for source images of cat, fox, and leopard are lion, tiger, and wolf, respectively.}.
+We explicitly model the guidance of paired keypoints to the unpaired data in our approaches, while the other approaches do not model the relation of samples to keypoints.
+This may account for the higher accuracy of KPG-RL-MBP and KPG-RL-MSP than that of the previous approaches.
+The KPG-RL-BP produces blurry images as in Fig.~\ref{fig:keypoints_animal}.
+KPG-RL-MBP and KPG-RL-MSP produce clearer images than KPG-RL-BP, as shown in Fig.~\ref{fig:keypoints_animal}, verifying the effectiveness of the manifold barycentric projection and manifold sampling.
+Note that ideally, most transported images by KPG-RL-BP though should be of the ground-truth transported classes according to Eq.~\eqref{eq:barycentric_projection}, are blurry as in Fig.~\ref{fig:keypoints_animal}.
 Hence the classifier may not recognize the transported images by KPG-RL-BP correctly.
-This leads to lower accuracy than KPG-RL-MBP in Table~\ref{tab:quantitative_results_digits}.
+This leads to lower accuracy than KPG-RL-MBP and KPG-RL-MSP in Table~\ref{tab:quantitative_results_digits}.
+We can also observe that KPG-RL-CFM and KPG-RL-SF2M achieve comparable FID compared with OT-CFM and SF2M, and improve their accuracy by more than 40\%.
+This further verifies the importance of the keypoint guidance in OT-CFM and SF2M.